Class-Conditional Conformal Prediction with Many Classes: Experiments

 \subsection{Experimental setup}

-We run experiments on the ImageNet, CIFAR-100, Places365, and iNaturalist image classification data sets, whose characteristics are summarized in Table \ref{tab:dataset_summary}.
+We run experiments on the ImageNet \citep{russakovsky2015imagenet}, CIFAR-100 \citep{krizhevsky09learningmultiple}, Places365 \citep{zhou2018places}, and iNaturalist \citep{van2018inaturalist} image classification data sets, whose characteristics are summarized in Table \ref{tab:dataset_summary}.
 The first three have roughly balanced classes, the fourth, iNaturalist, has high class imbalance.
 We consider three conformal score functions: $\softmax$, one minus the softmax output of the base classifier; $\APS$, a score designed to improve $X$-conditional coverage; and $\RAPS$, a regularized version of $\APS$ that often produces smaller sets.
 Precise definitions of the score functions are provided in Appendix \ref{sec:score_functions}; we refer also to \citet{romano2020classification, angelopoulos2021uncertainty} for the details and motivation behind $\APS$ and $\RAPS$.
 Throughout, we set $\alpha=0.1$ for a desired coverage level of 90\%.

 Our experiments all follow a common template.
-First, we fine-tune a pre-trained neural network (for details on model architectures, see Appendix \ref{sec:model_training}) on a small subset \smash{$D_{\mathrm{fine}}$} of the original data set, reserving the rest for calibration and validation purposes.
-For each $\navg \in \{10, 20, 30, 40, 50, 75, 100, 150\}$, we construct a calibration set \smash{$D_{\mathrm{cal}}$} by sampling $\navg \times |\cY|$ examples without replacement from the remaining data \smash{$D_{\mathrm{fine}}^c$}.
+First, we fine-tune a pre-trained neural network as our base classifier (for details on model architectures, see Appendix \ref{sec:model_training}) on a small subset \smash{$D_{\mathrm{fine}}$} of the original data, leaving the rest for calibration and validation purposes.
+We construct calibration sets of varying size by changing the average number of points in each class, denoted $\navg$.
+For each $\navg \in \{10, 20, 30, 40, 50, 75, 100, 150\}$, we construct a calibration set \smash{$D_{\mathrm{cal}}$} by sampling $\navg \times |\cY|$ examples without replacement from the remaining data \smash{$D_{\mathrm{fine}}^c$} (where $^c$ denotes the set complement).
 We estimate the conformal quantiles for $\standard$, $\classwise$, and $\clustered$ on $D_{\mathrm{cal}}$.
 The remaining data \smash{$(D_{\mathrm{fine}} \cup D_{\mathrm{cal}})^c$} is used as the validation set for computing coverage and set size metrics.
-This process---constructing random calibration and validation sets---is repeated ten times, and the reported metrics are averaged over these repetitions.
+Finally, this process---splitting \smash{$D_{\mathrm{fine}}^c$} into random calibration and validation sets---is repeated ten times, and the reported metrics are averaged over these repetitions.